 Pollock was at the forefront of the Abstract Expressionism movement and in 1947 developed a radical new painting style that involved pouring and dripping paint onto large unstretched canvases laid on the ground.
 The paintings appeared to have no subject and their huge scale, power and unconventional technique were often confronting to viewers.

 In his 1952 article ‘The American action painters’, art critic Harold Rosenberg said of Abstract Expressionism: ‘At a certain moment the canvas began to appear to one American painter after another as an arena in which to act rather than a space in which to reproduce, re-design, analyse or express an object, actual or imagined.
-What was going on the canvas was not a picture but an event’.
+What was going on the canvas was not a picture but an event.'

-Whitlam and the arts
+Whitlam and Australia's arts funding

 The early 1970s were a turbulent era in Australian history.
 After 23 years of conservative Liberal and Country Party government, many voters felt that the Menzies era had run its course.